MicrosoftDocs/security/compass/dart-ransomware-case-study.md

 ## Initial access

-Ransomware campaigns use well-known vulnerabilities for their initial entry, typically using phishing emails or weaknesses in perimeter defense such as devices with the enabled Remote Desktop service exposed towards the Internet.
+Ransomware campaigns use well-known vulnerabilities for their initial entry, typically using phishing emails or weaknesses in perimeter defense such as devices with the enabled Remote Desktop service exposed on the Internet.

-For this incident, DART was able to locate a device that had TCP port 3389 for RDP exposed to the Internet, which allowed threat actors to perform a brute-force authentication attack and gain the initial foothold.
+For this incident, DART was able to locate a device that had TCP port 3389 for RDP exposed to the Internet.
+This allowed threat actors to perform a brute-force authentication attack and gain the initial foothold.

 Defender for Endpoint used threat intelligence to determine that there were numerous sign-ins from known brute-force sources and displayed them in the Microsoft 365 Defender portal.
 Here is an example.